ndawlab/vectorRPE/README.rst

 2. First make sure that ViRMEn works.
 After cloning the repo, run ``virmen\deepRL_files\test_mem_leak.m``.
 If working correctly, ViRMEn should launch, you should be able to see the virtual agent run down the maze, and MATLAB should output the final decision of the agent.

 3. Install `Stable Baselines <https://stable-baselines.readthedocs.io/en/master/guide/install.html>`_ (version 2.10.1) and Tensorflow 1.14.0.
-Check that the installation works well by running the `CartPole problem.  <https://stable-baselines.readthedocs.io/en/master/guide/quickstart.html>`_ You do not need OpenMPI for our agent's deep RL architecture.
+You do not need OpenMPI for our agent's deep RL architecture.

 4. Install Gym (version 0.19.0) and Custom Gym Environment ``vr_gym``